-It's very hard to use one single definition to define a cataract.
-The closest one would be that it's a clouding of the lens of your eye.
+A cataract is a clouding of the lens of the eye.
 When clear and healthy, your eye has no problem collecting visual data.
-All that changes when the clouding takes over the eyeball.
-In the beginning, symptoms are unnoticeable.
+When cataracts begin to develop, they impair the eye's ability to see clearly.
+In the beginning, symptoms are difficult to notice.
 It appears sporadically, without any schedule or frequency.
 You'll get red eyes more and more often, and then things will be blurrier than ever.
-When a cataract advances, the black eye lens turns into a milky-colored one.
-Usually, in such cases, there is a high chance of blindness.
+When they become more advanced, the lens will turn "milky" in color and transparency.
+In their most advanced stage, the risk of full blindness is high.
 Cataracts are the number one cause of blindness in the world.

-Cataracts cause many changes in your eyes, and this is perhaps the most evident one.
-The least serious cases manifest themselves through yellow shades.
-The most serious ones are brownish.
-Because proteins cloud in your eyes due to the lens clouding, they can have a certain reflection to them.
-This is already a sign that the cataract is on its way to getting serious.
-If you don't act on it, the color will become darker and darker, and your vision will be more impaired every day.
-In extreme cases, vision gets reduced to only distinguishing between light and dark.
+Cataracts cause many changes in your eyes, but perhaps the most evident one is discoloration.
+Less severe cases manifest through yellow shades, while the most severe cases are brown.
+This discoloration is already a sign that the cataract is progressing further.
+If you don't act on it, the color will become darker, and your vision will become more impaired over time.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.